amitkadam96k/Excel-CSV-Automation-Tool/README.md

 3. **Review** 👀 → See previews in real-time
 4. **Generate Reports** 📊 → Automatic PDF + Excel exports

-The app creates an `output/` folder with timestamped subfolders for each run.
+The app creates an `output/` folder with timestamped subfolders for each run

 ---